KeboHQ/Kebo-Twitter-Feed/readme.txt

 == Changelog ==

+= 0.4.2 =
+* Bug Fix: Fixed the code which checks if we have Tweets stored before rendering to the page.
+* Bug Fix: Improved the styling and function of the custom Slider.
+There will no longer occasionally be jerky re-sizing.
+Still working on a major re-work.

 = 0.4.0 =
 * New Feature: Now logs error messages from the Twitter API.
 You can view the log from the plugins options page and see what the errors mean.
 * Bug Fix: Fixed turning text URLs into links.
 It now turns text URLs, account names and hashtags into HTML links.
 This is done once at import, for performance.